-For the record, here's the breakdown of pure Bentgrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of pure Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:

 The Memorial Tournament is very similar in stature and Tour scheduling placement to the Arnold Palmer Invitational.
 A number of top players use Bay Hill in March as their competitive warm-up for The Masters and the same point is true for Muirfield Village and the U.S. Open which is now only a fortnight away.
-Tie tournament scheduling in with the Arnold Palmer/Jack Nicklaus links, plus the classical nature of both courses, and it's hardly surprising the best players feature year in, year out.
+Tie tournament scheduling in with the Jack Nicklaus links, plus the classical nature of this course, and it's hardly surprising the best players feature year-in, year-out here at Muirfield Village.

-The Memorial is often a tournament where you don't want to hit the front too early, but undoubtedly quality players have always topped the leaderboard come close of play on Sunday.
+The Memorial is often a tournament where you don't want to hit the front too early, but undoubtedly quality players have generally topped the leaderboard come close of play on Sunday.
 Tiger's wins in 2009 and 2012 came at 3/1 and 16/1 respectively.
 Justin Rose's first PGA Tour victory in 2010 came at 80/1 a fortnight after a 10th place finish at Wentworth.
 Steve Stricker won at 28/1 in 2011.
 Matt Kuchar's and Hideki Matsuyama's victories here in 2013 and 2014 both followed contending performances the week prior at Colonial, with both players being priced at 22/1 and 66/1 respectively.
-This plethora of sub-100/1 winners is hardly a surprise when you consider that every winner of The Memorial since 2003 (Ernie Els) has been ranked inside of the Top 75 in the Official Golf World Rankings on arrival in Ohio with the notable exception of David Lingmerth last year.
+This plethora of sub-100/1 winners is hardly a surprise when you consider that every winner of The Memorial since 2003 up to 2015 had ranked in the OWGR top 75.

 My selections are as follows: